 The reusability of components is also a big benefit.
 There are already loads that have been contributed by the community.
 Unfortunately, we didn’t find a use for any of them, as is often the case in data science projects; our modelling approach evolved and became very specific to the problem, and therefore required bespoke components.

 In conclusion then: Kubeflow isn’t helping us much more than a no-framework solution would, but the framework is a nice one to work with, and the customisability is great.
 We were able to run the entire application from Kubeflow pipelines, and we made development easier for ourselves with custom Jupyter Lab notebook servers.

-For this project, the components and pipelines were worked on by the engineers while the scientists focused on modelling, but now that we’ve created these components we should be able to complete our next project without as much engineering assistance.
 We could be heading toward a future where data scientists never need to worry about infrastructure.
 This is the core concept of Kubeflow, and is shared by SageMaker…

 Why not just use SageMaker?

 Amazon’s SageMaker offers a very similar solution, except it’s fully managed, ‘optimised’ for ML, and comes with lots of integrated tools such as notebook servers, Auto-ML, and monitoring.